 Bob Cook, ORNL DAAC scientist, concurs.
 "Mercury complements the EDG."
 The EDG exists as an access mechanism of data from DAACs and

 affiliated data centers; many of the new Mercury data sets are not held by a DAAC or affiliated data centers.
-"Users can access Mercury to find data wherever it may be, and the system allows the Oak Ridge DAAC to help users find data that might otherwise be difficult to find."
+"Users can access Mercury to find data wherever it may be, and the system allows ORNL DAAC to help users find data that might otherwise be difficult to find."

 "For a couple of projects such as LBA-E and SAFARI 2000, we subsetted regional and global data, providing value-added data products through Mercury in response to investigator suggestions," Cook said.
 "These data sets are in a simple ASCII grid format, which is a convenient form for researchers working with relatively small GIS data sets."

 Mercury offers a real advance because of its native efficiency and ease of use, Cook said.
 "If someone pulls together a data set it can be in the Mercury system in a day.
 The metadata are simple, and the data can reside anywhere around the world.
 We encourage data providers to link to the most direct site for the data -- not to the home page for the data."